 This dry stone bench was a fun, creative project to do.

 The original spec was to build a dry stone bench in the garden.
-Where in the garden was open for debate.
+Where abouts in the garden was open for debate.
 As was the size.
 And the shape.
-And the stone.
+Even choice of the stone.
 And so the project gestated for a couple of months whilst I worked on another couple of proects.

 Once I started, the design kind of morphed as we went along.
 The client was donated stone from the Highland Show, and that led to some design ideas.
 The oak seat was added to the idea pile and accepted.
 The round planters were added as the job went along, and finally the turf was put on top (literally!).